cmahnke/911tv/README.md

 yarn run vite
 ```

+### Testing specific videos

+There are several URL params that can be used to test specific videos:
+* `c` - changes channel
+* `r` - resets the time
+* `t` - set a specific time

 # TODO:

-* CSS
-  * Buttons
 * Texts and links
   * Content
     * Finish 'Other resources'
     * More teletext pages from this document
 * Video addressing
-  * Seek - not tested yet
+  * Seek - not tested yet, might be issues with gaps in coverage
   * Segmentation
     * Prefetch
   * Channel switching without loading
   * Handle (buffering) events
-* Reduce warnings
+* Teletext
-  * `react.development.js:209 Warning: forwardRef render functions do not support propTypes or defaultProps.`
+  * Check Colors in teletext graphics
+* Testcard for gaps
 * Reduce TODO's from code
-* Check Colors in teletext graphics

 ## Known Issues
-* Static noise effect not working on channel switch
+* Powering on not working properly with test card
-* Test card sound not switching
 * Teletext: Graphic and Text clash
 * Browser issues
   * Mobile browsers (portrait mode) not completely working yet, find a way to calculate aspect ratio.